-If you have a really large group, you can buy big portions of canned chicken and prepared ranch salad dressing … ingredients that don’t need refrigeration until after they are opened.
+If you have a really large group, you can buy big portions of canned chicken and prepared ranch salad dressing, ingredients that don’t need refrigeration until after they are opened.
 Just toss those ingredients together in a large bowl and create an assembly line to build the wraps.
 Serve them immediately and you have a quick meal that doesn’t require tons of cooler or refrigerator space.
 Serves: 1, just multiply as necessary for the number of campers you need to feed.

 Cold pastas are wonderful make ahead meals that you just place on a table for serving.
 Make sure you bulk them up by adding some meat and/or veggies if you are serving camping salads as a main meal.
 This one uses pepperoncini and red peppers, tomatoes, green onions, Kalamata olives and feta cheese.
 Serves: 6, scales easily for massive crowds.

 Lunchmeat sandwiches are the easiest camping meals you can serve for lunch.
 No cooking is required and each camper can build their own if you just set out the ingredients.
 If you want to get a little fancier, just use a really nice bread and slightly upscale ingredients.
 Sandwiches are some of the best camping meals for two because they can easily scale down but they go the other direction too!
 Serves: 4, scales easily for big crowds.